dannynelson/guitar-quest/README.md

 - move everything into domains
 - returning to confirm email after you have already confirmed should redirect you if you are logged in, or user already exists
 - still a delay in updating points when return to home page...
+- emailId not indexed in mongolab?

 Eventually Features
+- restrict video upload on S3 side - also test upload restrictions in UI
+- set cookie max age so it persists pass browser session? - also, try to understand how the cookies work
 - rolling deploys
 - add tips to help them learn the site while the video is uploading
 - consider allowing more than 1GB and more than 15 minutes?